From Cool Demos to Production-Ready FMware: Core Challenges and a Technology Roadmap: Methodology

-\tinyskip \textbf{Step 3: Collaborative Discussion to Identify Themes.} The authors collaboratively refined the initial groupings into overarching themes (which we present as challenges) through discussions informed by their domain expertise.
-These themes spanned multiple FMware lifecycle stages and were grounded in the collected data but did not follow the strict iterative refinement protocols of thematic analysis.
+\tinyskip \textbf{Step 3: Collaborative Discussion to Identify Themes.} \respto{1-7}In Step 3, we synthesize \emph{themes} by abstracting over one or more groupings to capture broader, potentially cross-cutting patterns that may span lifecycle stages.
+The authors collaboratively refined the initial groupings into overarching themes (which we present as challenges) through discussions informed by their domain expertise.
+These themes spanned multiple FMware lifecycle stages and were grounded in the collected data, but did not follow the strict iterative refinement protocols of thematic analysis.
 Instead, the grouping process was guided by the practical relevance of the challenges and their applicability to real-world FMware development.